Ink, tempera, and gold on parchment

 Sheet: 78.7 x 53 cm (31 x 20 7/8 in.)

 Purchase from the J. H. Wade Fund 1952.461

 The focus of this lavishly illuminated page is a large initial B containing a representation of the Holy Trinity (three persons in one godhead).
 The text, Benedicta sit sancta Trinitas, introduces the opening of the Introit for Mass on Trinity Sunday, celebrated one week after Pentecost.
 An illusion has been created by the artist who painted the framing initial to appear three-dimensional.
-Beyond the initial appears a receding landscape as viewed through an open window.
-The decoration extends into all four margins which are filled with small miniatures depicting saints (one was left blank).
-This page is a masterful example of Renaissancemanuscript painting with classicizing leaf scrolls, masks, urns, putti, and other decorative motifs fashionable in Italy at the close of the 15th century.
+Beyond the initial a landscape recedes as if viewed through an open window.
+The decoration extends into all four margins that are filled with small miniatures depicting saints (one was left blank).
+This page is a masterful example of Renaissance manuscript painting with classicizing leaf scrolls, masks, urns, putti, and other decorative motifs fashionable in Italy at the close of the 15th century.
 It may come from a set of choir books illuminated for Perugia Cathedral.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.